 Usually, in addition to their documents tend to include some family photos which have sentimental value.
 But there is no guarantee these will make it undamaged in a fireproof bag due to the temperatures.
 Depending on what method and what material is used for the photos these in addition to catching on fire can also melt and potentially damage your other documents.

-I am not a fan of depositing any electrical devices in fireproof bags, but an external HDD would be ok as it does not have a battery which could explode.
+I am not a fan of depositing any electrical devices in fireproof bags, but an external HDD would be ok as it does not have a battery that could explode.
 There are numerous people who have a lot of valuable data on hard drives and it is logical to try and keep them safe.
 Do not use a USB stick or storage, these are not made to withstand any heat, while an external HDD is more resilient to higher temperatures and even if they get damaged you can still retrieve the data with specialized tools.

-Safe deposit box keys
+Safe-deposit box keys

-A lot of people mention to include also safety deposit keys in fireproof bags, but if you are already paying for a safety deposit box why not store all your valuable documents there?
+A lot of people mention to include safety deposit keys in fireproof bags, but if you are already paying for a safety deposit box why not store all your valuable documents there?
 These places usually are extremely safe and they have advance fire detecting and extinguishing systems.
 If you have a safety deposit box use that instead of any fireproof bag.

 Social security cards

 Without these trying to rebuild your home and life is impossible, the more documents you have lost the slower your progress towards normality will be.